vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 }
 ```

-### Encapsulation
+##### Encapsulation

-Also known as "data hiding", this is the principle that each Object keeps its state (content of memory) private (no one else can read it.)
-Every field, method, and function in a class is given an encapsulation type of **Private, Protected, Public**.
+Also known as "data hiding", this is the principle that each Object keeps its state (content of memory) private (no one else can read it).
+Every field, method, and function in a class is given an encapsulation type of **Private, Protected, or Public**.

 - Private
   - Can **only** be accessed by that object.